Philip Morris International Inc at Deutsche Bank dbAccess Global

 Gerry Gallagher - Deutsche Bank AG, Research Division - European Tobacco, Spirits and Food(Co-Coverage)Analyst

-Good afternoon or good morning, good evening, depending on where you happen to be around the globe.
-My name is Gerry Gallagher, I'm part of Deutsche Bank's Consumer Staples team operating out of London.
-It's very -- my very great pleasure today to introduce to you, Emmanuel Babeau, the Chief Financial Officer of Philip Morris International.
+Good morning, everybody.
+My name is Gerry Gallagher.
+I'm a member of Deutsche Bank's European Consumer Staples team.
+And by function of that, a member of Deutsche Bank's Global Consumer Staples team.
+It's my very great pleasure to introduce you today to our 19th global Annual Consumer Conference.
+It's the first time we've been back in Paris for 3 years, and it's very great to be back here.

+To give you some context around the event.
+We've got close to 100 corporates attending either presenting and/or giving one-on-one meetings with investors.
+And in total, we have over 750 attendees at the conference over the next 3 days.
+So as you can see from those numbers, it continues to be one-off, if not the preeminent investor conference in terms of consumer staples.

+With that introduction, it's my very great pleasure to introduce you to Emmanuel Babeau, Chief Financial Officer of Philip Morris International.

-Philip Morris International Inc at Deutsche Bank dbAccess Global Consumer Conference (Virtual) Transcript
+Philip Morris International Inc at Deutsche Bank dbAccess Global Consumer Conference Transcript

 |Access to All Earning Calls and Stock Analysis